Derek Sherinian

 Derek Sherinian (born August 25, 1966) is an American keyboardist who has toured and recorded for Alice Cooper, Billy Idol, and Joe Bonamassa, among others.
 He was also a member of Dream Theater from 1994 to 1999, is the founder of Planet X and also one of the founding members of Black Country Communion, Sons of Apollo, and Whom Gods Destroy.
 He has released nine solo albums that have featured a variety of prominent guest musicians, including guitarists Slash, Yngwie Malmsteen, Allan Holdsworth, Steve Lukather, Joe Bonamassa, Michael Schenker, Steve Vai and Al Di Meola, and drummer Simon Phillips.

 Sherinian has distinguished himself by his versatility, and aggressive "guitaristic" approach to his signature keyboard style.
 MusicRadar.com declared, "A true shredder, his virtuoso playing has seen him dubbed the keyboard-playing version of Eddie Van Halen."
 In 2021, he was voted "Greatest Keyboardist Of The 21st Century", and #8 Greatest of All Time by MusicRadar.com.
 Sherinian was voted #1 Keyboardist in Japan's BURRN!
-Magazine in 2020, 2022, 2023, and 2024.
+Magazine in 2020, 2022, 2023, 2024.and 2025.
 In 2018, he was voted #9 Greatest Keyboardist Ever in Prog magazine.
 He has also appeared on the cover of numerous keyboard magazines around the world, including the November 2011 issue of Keyboard, which declared Sherinian a "Keyboard Hero for a New Generation".
 He has also been called the "King of the Keys" by Guitar World magazine and the "Caligula of Keyboards" by Alice Cooper.
-His musical influences include Elton John, Edward Van Halen and Jan Hammer.
+His musical influences include Elton John, Eddie Van Halen and Jan Hammer.

 Early life

 Born in Laguna Beach, California, Sherinian is of Greek and Armenian descent.
 He began taking piano lessons at age five in Santa Cruz, California.
 After his junior year at Soquel High School, he received a scholarship to the Berklee College of Music in Boston where he attended with future Megadeth guitarist and Trans-Siberian Orchestra musical director Al Pitrelli, and Living Colour drummer Will Calhoun.
-He has since studied with other keyboardists, including Mitchel Forman, T Lavitz, Russell Ferrante, and Alex Alessandroni.
+He has since studied with other keyboardists, including Mitchel Forman, T Lavitz, Russell Ferrante,George Whitty, and Alex Alessandroni.